SJLennon/IBM-i-RPG-Free-CLP-Code/Printing/Readme.md

 For your perusal, I have provided demo code that produces the same report written both ways and produces a report like this:
 ![Demo 1](images/Overview_3.jpg)
 ![Demo 2](images/Overview_4.jpg)

+### DEMOFCFC.RPGLE
+Demo program to produce a report using First Character Form Control (FCFC)

+### DEMOPRTCTL.RPGLE
+Demo program to produce a report using a PRTCTL data structure.